A Blocks App Workflow

 Create an app

 Go to Custom Apps in your Wix Studio workspace and create a new app.
-You can also invite collaborators to work on your app.

 Add widgets

-Widgets allow you to add a user-interface (UI) to your app.
+Widgets allow you to add a user interface (UI) to your app.
 When designing a widget, we recommend that you start with a ready-made composition, or add layout elements such as grids, flexboxes or repeaters.

 Before building your widget, read our design guidelines, to make sure that it behaves responsively and blends well with Wix sites.
+Use our Figma kit if you want to create your design in Figma.

 Add design presets

-Design presets save you lots of work, if you want different layouts or styles for your widgets.
+Design presets save you lots of work if you want different layouts or styles for your widgets.
 Users can later choose between the presets when your app is installed on a site.

 Add widget code